cvdabbeele/cloudOneOnAWS/README.md

 ## UPDATES
+If this is your first time here, you can skip the "updates" section.
+All changes are included in the documentation.
+If you are a repeat visitor, then please check the updates below.

 ### 202105
 1. At August 13, 2021, GitHub stops authentication with Username/Password.
 You must create a Personal Access Token (PAT).
 For more info see: https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/.
 How to create a PAT: